Abdulmumin1/yaqeen.me/src/routes/blog/posts/how-to-connect-to-a-mongodb-database-in-sveltekit.md

 published: true
 ---

-# How to connect to a MongoDB database in Sveltekit

 While a database like Mongo is not the go-to choice for a lot of devs, It has gained quite a few honest users and a thriving community.
 If you’re here, you are likely part of this community.

 MongoDB is a document-oriented database, which means it allows for flexible and dynamic schema design.
 This flexibility is particularly beneficial in scenarios where the data structure evolves over time.